kth-gt/cb2442/lab/b3/readme.md

 **Q1** Which tool did you use?
 Which of the genes had TM helices?
 What is the 2D structure of this candidate (e.g. how many TM helices are there; does the protein start/end inside/outside the cell)?

-One way of finding out the function of a protein is to search the Pfam database, which contains information about the functionality of protein families and domains and their protein structure.
+One way of finding out the function of a protein is to search the InterPro database, which contains information about the functionality of protein families and domains and their protein structure.
+Upload any potential efflux pump candidates (genes with TM helices) to the InterPro website.

 **Q2** What protein domain/family does your candidate match to?
 What is its functionality?

 **Q3** Do you think your candidate protein is an efflux pump?
 Why or why not?

 Another way to increase antibiotic resistance is by up- or down-regulation of genes that influence the antibiotic pathway.
-Check all the 4 antibiotic resistance genes in Pfam to see if this mechanism is present in one or more of them.
+Check all the other antibiotic resistance genes in InterPro to see if this mechanism is present in one or more of them.

-**Q4** Which families/domains did you find in Pfam (for the other genes)?
+**Q4** Which families/domains did you find in InterPro (for the other genes)?
 What are their functions?

 **Q5** Which of these domains play a role in gene regulation?

 Another way to get more detailed information about proteins of interest is to search them against the UniProtKB database.

-**Q6** What is the difference between the Pfam and UniProtKB databases?
+**Q6** What is the difference between the InterPro and UniProtKB databases?
 When do you use which?

 We could go directly to the UniProtKB website and run a Blast search there, but there is actually a nice way to get to all protein information through the NCBI Blast search engine website:

-Run a Blast search on the antibiotic resistance genes against the “UniProtKB/SwissProt” database.
-For each protein, click on the accession number of your top hit and follow the link in the DBSOURCE section to the UniProtKB website.
+Run a Blast protein search (blastp) on the antibiotic resistance genes against the “UniProtKB/SwissProt” database for each protein serparately.
+Copy the first part of the accession number of your top hit (e.g. P0A2S4 not P0A2S4.1) and search on it in the UniProtKB website (uniprot.org) to get more information on the hit. **Hint: look under "Family & Domains"

 **Q7** Which domain is present in multiple (2 or more) proteins?
 How does this domain do its job?